[SDKs] Return errors instead of calling log.Fatal in code that needs to be tested

 regexp.MustCompile on a constant string).
 If it is possible for a function to encounter an error it can't handle, it should include an error in its return values.
 The caller must decide whether the error is fatal.

-#2 Updated by Brett Smith almost 4 years ago
+#2 Updated by Brett Smith about 4 years ago

 - Subject changed from [Keep] [Data Manager] [SDKs] Return errors instead of calling log.Fatal in code that needs to be tested to [SDKs] Return errors instead of calling log.Fatal in code that needs to be tested